 Therefore, when data is requested at the Edge Location that is no longer available, the Edge Location can retrieve the cached data from the Regional Edge Cache instead of the Origin servers, which would have a higher latency.

-I hope that this post has provided some clarity around the AWS global infrastructure of Availability Zones, Regions, Edge Locations, and Regional Edge Caches.
+I hope that this post has provided some clarity around the AWS global infrastructure of Availability Zones, Regions, Edge Locations, Regional Edge Caches, Local Zones, Wavelength Zones, and Outposts.

 Understanding what each of these components can allow you to do will help you architect a resilient, highly available, secure, and low latency solution for you and your customers.